Disclosure: Contains affiliate link. All opinions are mine.

 - Store in the fridge.
 Great warm or cold!

 Jayme is a wife to 1 and a mother to four little boys.
-She coupons, price matches and meal plans.
+She tries to coupon, builds a smart stockpile, and always meal plans.
 While she likes to cook, she’s in the stage of life where simple is usually better – she never knows how many hands she’ll have free at dinner time!
-You can find her at No Regrets Living.
+You can find her on Instagram.